PdxCodeGuild/Programming101/labs/madlibs.md

 ## Extra Challenge 1
-* Make a solution that asks for a number and does a mathematical operation printing out the result of the math
+* Make a solution that asks for a number or numbers, and does a mathematical operation printing out the result of the math

 ## Extra Challenge 2
 * Make it a repeatable game using a `while` loop